jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 23

     # NOTES
-    # a dictionary is not True
+    # a dictionary is not the same object as True
-    # a dictionary is not False
+    # a dictionary is not the same object as False
-    # a dictionary is not None
+    # a dictionary is not the same object as None
-    # a set is not True
+    # a set is not the same object as True
-    # a set is not False
+    # a set is not the same object as False
-    # a set is not None
+    # a set is not the same object as None
-    # a list is not True
+    # a list is not the same object as True
-    # a list is not False
+    # a list is not the same object as False
-    # a list is not None
+    # a list is not the same object as None
-    # a tuple is not True
+    # a tuple is not the same object as True
-    # a tuple is not False
+    # a tuple is not the same object as False
-    # a tuple is not None
+    # a tuple is not the same object as None
-    # a string is not True
+    # a string is not the same object as True
-    # a string is not False
+    # a string is not the same object as False
-    # a string is not None
+    # a string is not the same object as None
-    # a float is not True
+    # a float is not the same object as True
-    # a float is not False
+    # a float is not the same object as False
-    # a float is not None
+    # a float is not the same object as None
-    # an integer is not True
+    # an integer is not the same object as True
-    # an integer is not False
+    # an integer is not the same object as False
-    # an integer is not None
+    # an integer is not the same object as None
     # True is True and equal to True
-    # True is not False and NOT equal to False
+    # True is not equal to False
+    # True is not the same object as False
-    # True is not None and NOT equal to None
+    # True is not equal to None
+    # True is not the same object as None
-    # False is not True and NOT equal to True
+    # False is not equal to True
+    # False is not the same object as True
     # False is False and equal to False
-    # False is not None and NOT equal to None
+    # False is not equal to None
+    # False is not the same object as None
-    # None is not True and NOT equal to True
+    # None is not equal to True
+    # None is not the same object as True
-    # None is not False and NOT equal to False
+    # None is not equal to False
+    # None is not the same object as False
     # None is None and equal to None

     # Exceptions seen
     # AssertionError